Updated Feb 14, 2026

 14. Write Off Bad Debts

-As the end of the tax year approaches, you should review your accounts, including past-due invoices and loans you may have made to employees or vendors, and consider whether they should be written off as bad debt.
-Writing these debts off can help you offset what you owe on your taxes and reduce your overall tax obligation.
-It’s important to note that this applies to accrual-basis taxpayers only (see below).
+As the end of the tax year approaches, you should review your accounts, including past-due invoices and any loans you may have made to employees or vendors, and consider whether they should be written off as bad debt.
+For example, if you invoiced a client $5,000 for work that was never paid and you don’t expect to collect it, writing it off can help offset taxable income and reduce your overall tax obligation.

-15. Review Your Accounting Method
+15. Choose the Right Accounting Method

 16. Check If You’re Eligible for Penalty Relief